dclarkboucher/hdmed/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Corrected Latex errors which resulted from using "item" inside "itemize"
+* Additional corrections to Latex errors which resulted from using "item" inside "itemize"

 ## Test Enviroments
 * Local Windows install, R 4.3.2